AnkiMonkey/AnkiHelperApp/README.md

   Paste to this folder (path): `C:\Users\timon\AppData\Roaming\Anki2\1.
 Timon - Pharmazeutische Fakultät\collection.media`

 [2] Adapt the CSV File for HTML Crosslinks:
-- In the ANKI Personal Notes specified both:
+- In Excel Personal Notes and/or Source/Missed Questions (for cloze) transformation will specifie both:
   a) Jpeg crosslink
   b) width=450

-- Run `add_personal_notes.py` to automate the HTML crosslink generation using Python (pandas library).
+The lecture/book slide is to be written as 1,2,10,99,999 to columns under Personal Notes and/or Source/Missed Questions

 Sources for the idea (mixed ANKING notetype + input as CSV w/ HTML links):